 To provide quality behavioural health services of a wholistic nature to men, women, dependent children and youth leading to personal and family wellness in areas of education, employment, health and family values.

-The ongoing fulfillment of this mission will reduce the harm to individuals and family units that is caused by misuse of substance, other addictive behaviours and oc-occuring mental health concerns.
+The ongoing fulfillment of this mission will reduce the harm to individuals and family units that is caused by misuse of substance, other addictive behaviours and co-occuring mental health concerns.

 - Eliminate dependency on the use of substance.